im-rahulr/gemini-cli/docs/troubleshooting.md

 ## Frequently asked questions (FAQs)

-- **Q: How do I update Gemini CLI to the latest version?**
+- **Q: How do I update CodeCraft CLI to the latest version?**

-  - A: If installed globally via npm, update Gemini CLI using the command `npm install -g @google/gemini-cli@latest`.
+  - A: If installed globally via npm, update CodeCraft CLI using the command `npm install -g codecraft-cli@latest`.
 If run from source, pull the latest changes from the repository and rebuild using `npm run build`.

-- **Q: Where are Gemini CLI configuration files stored?**
+- **Q: Where are CodeCraft CLI configuration files stored?**

   - A: The CLI configuration is stored within two `settings.json` files: one in your home directory and one in your project's root directory.
 In both locations, `settings.json` is found in the `.gemini/` folder.
-Refer to [CLI Configuration](./cli/configuration.md) for more details.
+Refer to [CLI Configuration](https://codecraft-team.netlify.app/docs/cli/configuration) for more details.

 - **Q: Why don't I see cached token counts in my stats output?**